Generalized Honeycomb-structured Materials in the Subwavelength Regime: Numerical Simulation

 \section{Numerical Simulation}

 In this section, we illustrate our results by direct finite element simulation.
 We apply the method proposed in \cite{Guo2021,Guo2021a} to solve \eqref{eqn:ProblemFormulation}, since the material parameters $ \rho(x),\kappa(x) $ are piece-wise constant in $ Y $.
 We suppose the inclusions are six circles whose radius is $ 0.086 $.
 The material parameters are given by $ \rho_{0} = \kappa_{0} = 1 $, $ \rho_{1} = 1/50 $ and $ \kappa_{1} = 50 $.
+Thus the contrast parameter $ \delta = 1/50 $.
 First, we illustrate the four-fold degeneracy at $ \alpha=0 $ and the double Dirac cone structure near it.
 We plot the first six bands of \eqref{eqn:ProblemFormulation} on a line segment connecting $ M_1 = -1/2(k_1+k_2) $ and $ M_2 = 1/2(k_1+k_2) $ in the unit dual cell.
-Each of its points can be determined by a unique real number $ \lambda\in[-1,1] $.
+Each of its points can be determined by a unique real number $ \mu\in[-1,1] $.
 The results are shown in \Cref{subfig:ConeSegment}.
-The conical structure can be seen more clearly in \Cref{subfig:SurfCone}, where we plot the second to fifth band functions $ \{\omega^2_j(\alpha)\}_{j=2}^5 $ near $ \alpha=0 $, where the double Dirac point resides.
-These results coincide with \Cref{thm:FourDirac}
+The conical structure can be seen more clearly in \Cref{subfig:SurfCone}, where we plot the second to fifth band functions $ \{\omega_j(\alpha,0,\delta)\}_{j=2}^5 $ near $ \alpha=0 $, where the double Dirac point resides.
+These results coincide with \Cref{thm:FourDirac}.